Indeed.com estimates that Oregon substance abuse counselors earn an average annual salary of $31,000 to $39,000 by their second year on the job.

 Applying to PCC is free and only takes a few minutes.Apply now

-This program has an additional application process.
+Limited entry awards have an additional application process.
 Learn about the prerequisite requirements for the Addiction Counseling program.